J6

 Patrizia Camatta – September 2011, April 2025

 Loose materials are accumulations and fills bounded by structures and installations.
-They fill a defined space or cover these structures.
-The definition and explanation of this concept can be found in the grammar.
+They fill a defined space or cover structures.
+The definition and explanation of loose material can be found in the grammar.
 In J6 we have accumulations, fills of pits, dumps, the collapse of stones and the collapse of one or several mudbrick structures.

 Back to top: Loose materials in Unit J6